In this guide

 Portfolio Allocation Framework

-A sample allocation for a $1,000 prediction market portfolio:
+Consider this sample allocation structure for a $1,000 prediction market portfolio:

-- 30% — Core political markets: High-liquidity, well-researched US and global election markets
+- 30% — Core political markets: Established, liquid US and international electoral prediction markets with robust research infrastructure

-- 25% — Crypto markets: BTC/ETH price milestones, regulatory outcomes, ETF markets
+- 25% — Crypto markets: Bitcoin and Ethereum price targets, regulatory determinations, spot ETF outcomes

-- 20% — Sports markets: Championship and season-level markets (not individual games)
+- 20% — Sports markets: Tournament and full-season level predictions (excluding individual match outcomes)

 Correlation Management

-- Pro-crypto political outcome + BTC price milestone = correlated positions
+- Crypto-friendly political result + Bitcoin price surge = positively correlated exposures

-Target less than 20% exposure to any single correlated cluster of outcomes.
+Maintain no more than 20% of your capital in any single cluster of related outcomes.

 Rebalancing Your Prediction Market Portfolio